 But let’s be honest, patience isn’t always on my side.
 If you’re anything like me, by the time you prep, mix, bake, and clean up, you’ve already moved onto another snack.
-Or two. 😉 And while homemade banana bread is worth the effort, sometimes you just don’t have the time.
+And while homemade banana bread is worth the effort, sometimes you just don’t have the time.
 So for the sake of this recipe, convenience is king.
 All you need are a few simple ingredients, a food processor (or blender), and a refrigerator.
 Et voilà, you’ll have nutritious, naturally-sweetened energy bites that aren’t overly banana-y and require zero baking time.

 Banana Bread Energy Bites

-1 ripe banana
+- 1 ripe banana

-1 cup raw cashews
+- 1 cup raw cashews

-1 cup unsweetened, shredded coconut
+- 1 cup unsweetened, shredded coconut

-1 cup quick rolled oats (gluten-free if necessary)
+- 1 cup quick rolled oats (gluten-free if necessary)

-1 heaping tbsp drippy almond butter
+- 1 heaping tablespoon drippy almond butter

-2 tsp vanilla extract
+- 2 teaspoon vanilla extract

-Pinch of sea salt
+- pinch of salt

-1. In a food processor, add your banana, cashews, and shredded coconut.
+- In a food processor, add your banana, cashews, and shredded coconut.
 Pulse until evenly combined (30 seconds – 1 minute).
 Scrape down the sides if necessary.

-2. Add in the rest of the ingredients.
+- Add in the rest of the ingredients.
 Pulse.
 The mixture should form into a ball, but if it is too dry, slowly add in 1-2 tbsp of warm water.

-3. Scoop out spoonfuls of the dough (1-2 tbsp each) and roll into balls.
+- Scoop out spoonfuls of the dough (1-2 tbsp each) and roll into balls.
 Place in the fridge, covered, for 30 minutes.
 Dig in!

-4. These will last for up to a week in the fridge, but they can be eaten at room temperature.
+- These will last for up to a week in the fridge, but they can be eaten at room temperature.
 Feel free to grab a ball or two on your way out the door.